-Delmarva Power is deploying 30 megawatts (MW) of Bloom Energy Servers — enough to power about 22,000 homes — that will produce clean, reliable power for its Delaware customers.
+Delmarva Power has deployed 30 megawatts (MW) of Bloom Energy Servers — enough to power about 22,000 homes — that produce clean, reliable power for its Delaware customers.
 With the largest utility-scale deployment of fuel cell technology in the U.S., Delmarva Power brings the following economic and environmental benefits to the state:

 - Enhancing Delmarva's renewable portfolio with innovative energy technology;

 - Providing price stability and predictability over the term of the project;